 In Canada, copyright protects only original work.
 A work must originate from its author, be more than a copy of another work and involve skill and judgment in its creation, not just a trivial or mechanical compilation of data.
 Effort, or "sweat of the brow" alone in the compilation of a database, for example, does not provide sufficient grounds for copyright.
 A phonebook cannot be copyrighted, as it is a mechanical compilation of data.

 It is "fixation" that distinguishes between an expression and an idea.
 Copyright does not extend to ideas, facts or news.
 Copyright protects the expression of an idea, but not the idea itself.
 Copyright does not protect methods, plots, characters, titles, names, short phrases or slogans, although some of these may be protected through patents or trade-marks.

-The Copyright Act provides moral rights for creators.
+Although the 2.5% guideline is useful, it should be noted that it is not the determinative factor when considering whether the substantiality threshold has been met.
+Moral rights The Copyright Act provides moral rights for creators.
 Moral rights protect the right of a creator to be identified as a work’s author and the right to remain anonymous or use a pseudonym.
 Moral rights protect the integrity of a work and the manner in which a work may be associated so as to prevent the work or the author from being affected prejudicially.
 While the copyright in a work may be licensed or assigned to another, moral rights can only be retained by the creator or waived completely.

-Isn’t it enough just to cite a work?
+Isn’t it Enough Just to Cite a Work?